s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 BUILD_DIR = build
 SRC_DIR = src
 ```
-`ARMGNU` is a cross compiler prefix.
-We need to use cross compiler because we are compiling the source code for `arm64` architecture on `x86` machine.
+`ARMGNU` is a cross-compiler prefix.
+We need to use cross-compiler because we are compiling the source code for `arm64` architecture on `x86` machine.
 So instead of `gcc` we are using `aarch64-linux-gnu-gcc`.

-`COPS` and `ASMOPS` are options the we pass to the compiler when compiling C and assembler code respectively.
-Those options reqires a short explanation.
+`COPS` and `ASMOPS` are options that we pass to the compiler when compiling C and assembler code respectively.
+Those options require a short explanation.

 * *-Wall*.
 Show all warnings.
 * *-nostdlib*.
 Don't use C standard library.
 Most of the calls in C standard library eventually calls underlying operating system.
-We are writing a bare metall program and we don't have any underlying operating system, wo C standard library are not going to work for us.
+We are writing a bare metal program, and we don't have any underlying operating system, so C standard library is not going to work for us.
 * *-nostartfiles*.
-Don't use standart startup files.
-Startup files are required to at least set an initial stack-pointer, initialise static data, and jump to main entry point.
+Don't use standard startup files.
+Startup files are required to at least set an initial stack-pointer, initialize static data, and jump to the main entry point.
 We are going to do all of this by ourselves.
 * *-ffreestanding*.
 By default, GCC will act as the compiler for a hosted implementation, and presuming that when the names of ISO C functions are used, they have the semantics defined in the standard library.
 When using this option compiler will not make assumptions about the meanings of function names from the standard library.
 * *-Iinclude*.
 Search for header files in the `include` folder.
 * *-mgeneral-regs-only*.
 Use only general registers.
 ARM processors also have [NEON](https://developer.arm.com/technologies/neon) registers.
-We don't want compiler to use them, because it adds additional complexity (for example, we need to store them during context switch)
+We don't want compiler to use them because it adds additional complexity (for example, we need to store the registers during context switch)

-`SRC_DIR` and `BUILD_DIR` are directories that contains source code and compiled object files respectedly.
+`SRC_DIR` and `BUILD_DIR` are directories that contain source code and compiled object files respectively.

-Next we define make targets.
+Next, we define make targets.
 The first two targets are pretty simple

 ```
 all : kernel7.img

 clean :
     rm -rf $(BUILD_DIR) *.img
 ```

-`all` target is the default and it is executed  whenever you type `make` without any arguments.
+`all` target is the default, and it is executed whenever you type `make` without any arguments.
 It just redirects all work to a different target `kernel7.img`
 `clean` target is responsible for deleting all compilation artifacts and compiled kernel image.

 Next two targets are responsible for compiling C and assembler files.

 ```
 $(BUILD_DIR)/%_c.o: $(SRC_DIR)/%.c
     mkdir -p $(@D)
     $(ARMGNU)-gcc $(COPS) -MMD -c $< -o $@

 $(BUILD_DIR)/%_s.o: $(SRC_DIR)/%.S
     $(ARMGNU)-gcc $(ASMOPS) -MMD -c $< -o $@
 ```

-If, for example, in the `src` directory we have `foo.c` and `foo.S` file, they will be compiled into `/buid/foo_c.o` and `build/foo_s.o` respectedly by executing `$(ARMGNU)-gcc` compiler with needed options. `$<` and `$@` are substituted in the runtime with the input and output filenames (`foo.c` and `foo_c.o`) Before compilling C files we also create `build` directory in case it does't exist.
+If, for example, in the `src` directory we have `foo.c` and `foo.S` file, they will be compiled into `/buid/foo_c.o` and `build/foo_s.o` respectively by executing `$(ARMGNU)-gcc` compiler with needed options. `$<` and `$@` are substituted in the runtime with the input and output filenames (`foo.c` and `foo_c.o`) Before compiling C files, we also create `build` directory in case it doesn't exist.

-Finally we need to define  `kernel7.img` target.
-We call our target `kernel7.img` because this is the name if the file that Raspberry Pi attemts to load and execute.
-But before we will be able to do this, we need to build an array of all object files, created from both C and assembler source files
+Finally, we need to define  `kernel7.img` target.
+We call our target `kernel7.img` because this is the name if the file that Raspberry Pi attempts to load and execute.
+But before we can do this, we need to build an array of all object files, created from both C and assembler source files

 ```
 C_FILES = $(wildcard src/*.c)